HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 or listening to.
 Furthermore we can test both functions in isolation without the need of mock objects, which is always a great thing.

-## Using the pub/sub pattern in Backbone as
+## Using the pub/sub pattern in Backbone applications
 Backbone provides a way to send, and listen to events using the `Backbone.Events` module, that makes the pub/sub implementation pretty straightforward, we just have to mix `Backbone.Events` into an empty object